 Before you think about skipping the gym just for the sake of your hair, read on; I’ve rounded up my favorite tips on how to bring hair back to life after your early morning pilates class, without the time and damage of daily shampooing:

 Before you hit the gym, prep your hair so it’s easier to manage after you’ve worked up a sweat.
-Hairstylist to the stars Lacy Redway suggests
+Hairstylist to the stars Lacy Redway

-spraying down your roots with dry shampoo before
+she recommends spraying down your roots with dry shampoo before

 Classic drugstore hair bands can leave crease marks on your locks, which can be hard to get rid of without a wash or complete re-style with heat tools.
 Save time by stocking up on hair bands that won’t leave that telltale, post-ponytail bump.
 Our favorite Amazon scores are these soft, extra stretchy ties,

 (whose spirals may be a nod to your old landline phone circa 2003, but promise crease-free hair for the rest of the day.)

 It’s usually the hair right at the hairline that gets the sweatiest.
 The cure?
 Wear a soft headband that keeps hair pulled back and in place.
 The accessory will do double duty of taming flyaways during your workout and preventing hair from absorbing excess sweat from the face.
 We love these